 However, there are several ongoing pilot projects across the world using PET (privacy-enhancing technologies) to combat various forms of financial crime in other manners — the most common being using or checking third-party data for KYC (know your customer) and joint transaction monitoring for AML.
 The best single source for information is https://www.future-fis.com/.

 Most projects are in the planning stages or testing their pilots on synthetic data.
 Many of the projects, for instance in the UK, the Netherlands, and Australia, have been years in development and will take many more years to provide their first value for participants.

 AML Bridge on the other hand — leveraging Estonia’s small size and the ability to move fast — plans to deliver real-world value to participants within 6 months or less.

+For many in the Estonian finance community, the AML Bridge Estonia pilot is just the beginning.
+The ambitions remain far greater.
 If AML Bridge Estonia is successful, Salv is interested to expand use cases and capabilities, as well as conduct similar pilots in other countries across Europe.